ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Only in case a non-functional requirement can be directly attached to a specific user story, it should be documented besides the story (e.g. in the acceptance criteria).
 In other cases a separate document that collects all non-functional requirements serves the purpose better to understand the system stressors.

-The architect has to transform the non-functional requirements into measurable quantities that allow the easy observance of compliance or violation.
+> The architect has to transform the non-functional requirements into measurable quantities that allow the easy observance of compliance or violation.
 This gives all actors a direction and makes it easier to fulfill the requirement during development.

-Especially the technique of the constraining resource needs this kind of measurable quantities.
+In particular the technique of the constraining resource needs this kind of measurable quantities.

 Constraining resource
+---
+When crafting a system, the non-functional requirements, constraints and the architecture goals will lead the project team to the limiting or constraining resources.
+These are key limits that determine the performance of the system.
+The architect has to identify this scarce resources and derive allowable limits that the project team can use to measure and compare.

+As an example:
+2,500,000 data records need to be processed within one hour.
+Currently achieved value is 1,800,000.

+> To identify the key limit, make it visible and establish an environment to measure continuously the current ability of the system to achieve the target is a major task for the architect.

+The achievement of the target should be checked and communicated on a daily basis.
+This information will give direction for the delivery team and will foster self-organization towards the achievement of the target.

+Box-Bullet-Line (BBL)
+---
+The Box-Bullet-Line diagram is a pragmatic way to visualize flows between components.
+It can be used to model the architecture overview (see above, product vision or architecture vision) or to model some details of the system.

+> The strength of the notation is, that it is intuitively understandable by the members of the project team, so that the diagram can foster communication and is supporting a shared understanding of the inner system structure and behavior.

+Unlike the system context diagram, which gives a blackbox perspective on our system, the BBL is a whitebox view.
+We want to understand what parts are important and and how the data and control flows between these parts.

+Please refer to [Box-Bullet-Line]({{site.url}}/bbl) to get more details.

+The BBL diagram can be used as a starting point to develop the storyboard and the End-To-End-Skeleton.

+Storyboard
+---
+In Scrum we handle requirements in the form of user stories.
+The product backlog is an ordered list of user stories.

+A user story does not explain how to build it.
+That is intentional.
+The user story says what, why and gives context, but it does not explain the how, in order to give room for self-organization.

+> The storyboard supports the mapping from the „what“ to the „how“.
+The relevant tasks for a specific story will be visualized in the context of the components they belong to.

+You start with a BBL diagram that contains the components that you think are needed to build the story.
+Draw the BBL on a flipchart or whiteboard.
+Now you break down the story into tasks by writing down each task on a sticky note and placing it on the component it belongs to in the BBL diagram.

+This visualization helps all involved team members to identify the connection of the tasks.
+The mapping from user story to tasks supports the goal of any architecture as an intermediary between business requirements and the concrete solution structure.
+The storyboard improves the understanding of the solution structure for your user stories.

+End-To-End-Sekeleton (ETES)
 ---